What Is A Rain Garden And How Do I Build One?

 2. Test Your Soil

 After determining the location of your rain garden, you must test the soil to ensure that it can infiltrate the water fast enough.
-The ideal rate is of infiltration is .5 inches per hour or higher.
-To test the rate of your soil, dig a 2-foot deep hole in the desired area, time how long it takes for 8 – 12 inches of water to be absorbed and divide the amount of water by the number of hours.
+The ideal rate of infiltration is .5 inches per hour or higher.
+To test the rate of your soil, dig a two-foot deep hole in the desired area, time how long it takes for 8-12 inches of water to be absorbed and divide the amount of water by the number of hours.

 For instance, if 10 inches of water is absorbed in 16 hours, the infiltration rate would be .63 inches per hour.
 If your rate is below .5 inches per hour, you’ll have to dig a deeper hole.
 If your rate is below .1 inches per hour, you’ll have to find a better site for your rain garden.